 At Totally Seattle Tours, we know where to find this iconic houseboat, but getting this photo is tricky to capture as it is highly frowned upon to walk into these communities without being invited.
 It is much like walking into someone’s fenced-off backyard without an invitation.

-That said, years ago we had a guest who was a huge fan of the film and we decided to risk being ostracized from the community to make her Private Seattle Tour Experience everything she ever hoped it would be.
+That said, years ago we had a guest who was a huge fan of the film and we decided to risk being ostracized from the community to make her Custom Seattle Experience everything she ever hoped it would be.

 We are willing to do the same for you and your group if any members of your party are die-hard Sleepless in Seattle fans — but just know that we might get busted by the property manager in the process and get kicked out…